dotnet/csharplang/proposals/low-level-struct-improvements.md

 The only practical way to represent whether a location can assign to a `ref` field is as a separate concept from escape scopes.

+### Why do we need [RefFieldsEscaps]?
+**TODO**

+Discuss how making it implicit is just a big bag of crazy and that some annotation is needed to generalize it beyond constructors.

 ## Open Issues

 ### Allow fixed buffer locals